 Hike the Cecily Trail: Discover the different Arctic plants and beautiful icebergs floating in the Disko Bay on this guided full-day hike along the coast.
 Your guide tells you about the Cecily trail, named after an annual run from Rodebay to Ilulissat, used both by locals and for dog sledding in winter.
 Packed lunch included.
 Please note you have to be in good physical shape to participate in this medium level hike.
 7-8hrs.

 This morning travel by bus as far as the road goes then enjoy a beautiful guided walk along the UNESCO designated Ilulissat Ice Fjord to Sermermiut, where traces from the three old Inuit cultures can still be seen.
 Sermermiut is a fertile valley next to the Ice Fjord and here you can enjoy the flowers as well as the fantastic icebergs.
 Light refreshments included.
 This afternoon transfer to the pier to board the ferry, for the 17:00hrs departure on the southbound cruise along the West Coast, with a short stop in Aasiaat late this evening.
-On board, relax and marvel at the passing scenery, from the indoor panoramic lounge located at the rear of the vessel, or from one of the many outdoor areas on deck.
+Dinner onboard, then relax and marvel at the passing scenery, from the indoor panoramic lounge located at the rear of the vessel, or from one of the many outdoor areas on deck.
 The cruising speed is leisurely, allowing you to unwind and enjoy the changing landscapes.
-2 nights on board in outside cabin with private facilities.
-Dinner on board the ferry tonight.
+2 nights on board, outside cabin with private facilities.

 Today enjoy sailing south along the Greenlandic West Coast.
 During the morning there will be a stop at Sisimiut, founded in 1756 and Greenland's second largest town, where you can disembark and walk in the town.
-Later in the evening, there is another stop at Maniitsoq, a small town beautifully situated on the archipelago.
-Breakfast, lunch and dinner on board the ferry today.
-2nd night on board.
+Later in the evening, there will short stops at Kangaamiut and then Maniitsoq, a small town beautifully situated on the archipelago.
+Breakfast, lunch and dinner onboard.
+2nd overnight on board.

 Early morning arrival in Nuuk at around 07:00hrs, and disembark.
 Greenland's capital is a charming town with traditional, brightly coloured houses.
 Enjoy a walking tour of the city starting at the Colonial Harbour - visit Our Saviours Church built in 1849, the Parliament, and the Atlantic harbour, which is usually full of life.
 The tour ends at Katuaq, the cultural centre of the town and inspired by the waves of the northern lights, icebergs and the play of light on ice and snow.
 Then transfer to your hotel and time at leisure.
 Nuuk offers high quality art and craft work, the Greenland National Museum which houses a wonderful collection of artifacts and exhibits related to Greenland's archaeology, history, art, and handicrafts, and the famous Qilakitsoq mummies.
-Dinner at the hotel tonight.
+1 night in Nuuk at Hotel Hans Egede or similar.
+Dinner at the hotel.

 This morning transfer to the airport for your flight from Nuuk.
 On arrival at the airport, your tour arrangements end.